What are some dog-friendly date ideas that both you, your dog, and your date can do together?

 It’s a neutral location, and it may seem a little strange to have a date in a store, but the dating scene is changing every day.
 Coming up with new and fun ideas that aren’t filled with stress and pressure isn’t easy.

 This is why we love the pet store.
 You can browse, chat, have your dogs meet, and decide if you want to take it further.
-If so, you can move to another location or go your separate ways if you find you and your date are not compatible.

 5. Go Hiking